TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 <details markdown="block">
-<summary class="dropDown-header">Virtual Machine with Linux
+<summary class="dropDown-header">Virtual Machine (Easiest)
 </summary>

 A Virtual Machine is the easiest and most reilable way of getting started with Web Development.
 A Virtual Machine is simply an entire "computer" that runs inside of your current OS.
 The only drawback of a VM is that it can be slow because you're essentially running two computers at the same time, but there are things we will do to improve performance.

-### Requirements

-Before committing to the installation, make sure your computer meets the [requirements](https://www.virtualbox.org/wiki/End-user_documentation) to run a virtual machine, it doesn't hurt to take a look at your selected flavor of linux's requirements as well.

 ### Step 1: Downloads

-You have read through the introduction part and you feel like a VM is your best option?
-Your computer meets the minimum requirements?
-Great, let's get started then.
-This is a fairly simple process and only a few things could go wrong, we'll make sure to mention them.
-This guide uses Oracle's 'VirtualBox' program, it's open source, free and simple.
+Installation of a VM is a simple process.
+This guide uses Oracle's 'VirtualBox' program to create and run the VM.
+It's open source, free and simple.
 What more can you ask of a piece of software?
 Now let's make sure we have everything downloaded and ready for installation:

 #### Step 1.1.1: Downloading Virtual Box